 - Information can be found on the main iGEM website at http://igem.org/Main_Page

-Students were chosen for the team the previous year, so during the Fall they are working on finalizing the research project.
-The culmination of the iGEM year is the Annual Jamboree held in Boston, MA Nov 9-13, 2017.
+Students were chosen for the team the previous year, so during the Fall, they are working on finalizing the research project.
+The culmination of the iGEM year is the Annual Jamboree held in Boston, MA October 23-28, 2018.
 Collegiate and high school teams gather to showcase their work.

-After the Jamoboree applications are available in December 2017.
+After the Jamboree applications will be available in December 2018.
 The process for choosing iGEM members includes, applications, interviews, and teacher recommendations.
 The new team begins their work during the Spring semester.
 Our team receives the set of genes from the iGEM foundation to begin experiments to create and characterize their “parts” and “machine”.
 Along with the lab portion of the competition, team members write and design a webpage documenting the process as well as conduct outreach to the community about synthetic biology.